We're hiring. Join our team! View and apply for open positions in Anchorage, Mat-Su, and Fairbanks today.

 3

-Prepare yourself and your family by learn everything you can.
-People interested in adoption are encouraged to go through the Adoption Learning Path to learn how adoption fits into child welfare (Orientation, Core Training, Building Families through Adoption and Adopting through OCS).
-Contact ACRF at 1-800-478-7307 or go to Training Calendars to find out about classes.
+Prepare yourself and your family by learning everything you can.
+People interested in adoption are encouraged to go through the Adoption Learning Path to learn how adoption fits into child welfare (Orientation, Core Training, Building Families through Adoption, Adopting through OCS and Trust Based Relational Intervention (TBRI).
+Contact ACRF at 1-800-478-7307 or go to Training Calendars to find out more about classes.

 4